projectara/greybus-spec/source/device_class/camera.rst

 Greybus Camera Configure Streams Operation Request
 """"""""""""""""""""""""""""""""""""""""""""""""""

-The Request supplies a set of stream configurations with the desired image width, height and format for each stream as show in Table :num:`table-camera-operations-configure-streams-request` Both the width and height shall be multiples of 2.
+The Request specifies the number of streams to be configured.
+Up to four streams are supported.
+A Request with a number of streams higher than four shall be answered by an error Response with the status set to GB_OP_INVALID.
+A request with a zero number of streams, remove the existing configuration and moves the Camera Bundle to the UNCONFIGURED state.

+The flag field allows the AP Module to inform the Camera Bundle about special requirements applied to the Request.
+Accepted values for the Request flag field are listed in Table :num:`table-camera-configure-streams-request-flag-bitmask`.

-The TEST_ONLY flag allows the AP to test a configuration without applying it.
+The TEST_ONLY bit of the Request flag field allows the AP to test a configuration without applying it.
 When the flag is set the Camera Module shall process the Request normally but stop from applying the configuration.
 The Module shall send the same Response as it would if the TEST_ONLY flag wasn’t set and stay in the UNCONFIGURED state without modifying the device state.

+The Request supplies a set of stream configurations with the desired image width, height and format for each stream, as show in Table :num:`table-camera-operations-configure-streams-request`.
+Both the width and height shall be multiples of 2.
+For each supplied stream configuration, the width, height and format fields shall be copied in the :ref:`camera-configure-streams-response` payload.

 .. figtable::
    :nofig: